 - complete several small pieces throughout the class.

-By the end of the class, students will have a solid understanding of the basics of watercolor painting as well as the knowledge of a wildflower life cycle.
+By the end of the class, students will have a solid understanding of the basics of watercolor painting.
 Develop your skills with this popular and well-loved medium in a supportive environment.
 All supplies will be provided.
-If you have your own watercolor supplies, you are welcome to use them.
+If students have their own watercolor supplies, they are welcome to use them.

 This program meets in person at the Arboretum.